 Complex networks are characterized by latent geometries induced by their topology or by the dynamics on them.
 In the latter case, different network-driven processes induce distinct geometric features that can be captured by adequate metrics.
-Random walks, a proxy for a broad spectrum of processes, from simple contagion to metastable synchronization and consensus, have been recently used in [Phys.
+Random walks, a proxy for a broad spectrum of processes, from simple contagion to metastable synchronization and consensus, have been recently used, Domenico [Phys.
 Rev. Lett.
-118, 168301 (2017)] to define the class of diffusion geometries and pinpoint the functional meso-scale organization of complex networks from a genuine geometric perspective.
-Here, we firstly extend this class to families of distinct random walk dynamics - including local and non-local information - on multilayer networks - a paradigm for biological, neural, social, transportation, and financial systems - overcoming limitations such as the presence of isolated nodes and disconnected components, typical of real-world networks.
-Secondly, we characterize the multilayer diffusion geometry of synthetic and empirical systems, highlighting the role played by different random search dynamics in shaping the geometric features of the corresponding diffusion manifolds.
+118, 168301 (2017)] to define the class of diffusion geometrics and pinpoint the functional mesoscale organization of complex networks from a genuine geometric perspective.
+Here we first extend this class to families of distinct random walk dynamics-including local and nonlocal information-on multilayer networks-a paradigm for biological, neural, social, transportation, and financial systems-overcoming limitations such as the presence of isolated nodes and disconnected components, typical of real-world networks.
+We then characterize the multilayer diffusion geometry of synthetic and empirical systems, highlighting the role played by different random search dynamics in shaping the geometric features of the corresponding diffusion manifolds.